Yes, Tofu Bolognese is a thing. It’s a very delicious thing that you should make immediately.

 Stir in the tofu crumbles and heat through.
 The tofu will suck up some of the sauce, so if it gets a bit thick, just add water to thin as needed.
 If you find that there are some crispy bits in the sauce and you aren’t into that kind of thing, simmer for longer to soften.
 Serve over pasta with a bit of Parmegan and devour.

-- Mix all of the seasonings together in a large bowl.
-It will make a brown paste like texture.
+- Mix the nutritional yeast, soy sauce, olive oil chili powder, garlic powder, and liquid smoke together in a large bowl.
+It will make a brown paste-like texture.